firefly-iii/docs/docs/docs/data-importer/errors/freq_errors.md

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/) if your problem isn't listed here.

+## How do I configure a reverse proxy in Docker?

+To run FIDI behind a reverse proxy, make sure you set the `TRUSTED_PROXIES` environment variable to either `*` or the IP address of your reverse proxy.

 ## I can't get beyond the opening screen

 Some setups have a bad time handling cookies, and without support for cookies the Data Importer doesn't know what you want to do.
 Make sure that